 And that’s not all!
 NVIDIA even built special-purpose architectures focused on AI workloads.
 Take the NVIDIA A100 Tensor Core GPU, for example.

 Based on the Ampere architecture, it delivers amazing performance for training and running AI tasks.
-Plus, it has MIG technology, which allows a single GPU to be split into sections, each with its own resources, so you can handle different tasks at the same time.
+Plus, it has MIG technology, which allows a single GPU to be split into sections, each with its resources, so you can handle different tasks at the same time.

-NVIDIA’s AI Solutions are Providing Brain to Autonomous Systems
+Providing the Brain of Autonomous Systems

 NVIDIA’s artificial intelligence (AI) technology is giving brains to machines in many ways, not just for self-driving cars.
 It is equally providing solutions for robotics, drones, and other autonomous systems.
 Here’s how:

-Cars That Drive Themselves: DRIVE provides everything needed to build and deploy self-driving vehicles.
+- Cars That Drive Themselves: DRIVE provides everything needed to build and deploy self-driving vehicles.
 It includes powerful computer chips (DRIVE AGX Orin) and software (DRIVE) that can see the road, plan a route, and control the car.

-Smarter Robots and Drones: Jetson packs powerful AI into small devices for robots and drones.
+- Smarter Robots and Drones: Jetson packs powerful AI into small devices for robots and drones.
 These tiny computers use very little energy but can still do complex tasks like spotting objects, understanding voices, and even having conversations.

-Building Robots Made Easy: Isaac offers a complete set of tools to create robots powered by AI.
+- Building Robots Made Easy: Isaac offers a complete set of tools to create robots powered by AI.
 It includes software for training robots in a virtual world and special libraries to help robots see, move around, and interact with their environment.

 The Future Landscape: As AI Heats Up, So Does NVIDIA